mjskay/ggdist/README.md

 ![Preview of tidybayes plots](man/figures/preview.png)

-`tidybayes` is an R package that aims to make it easy to integrate popular Bayesian modelling methods into a tidy data + ggplot workflow.
+`tidybayes` is an R package that aims to make it easy to integrate popular Bayesian modeling methods into a tidy data + ggplot workflow.

 [Tidy](http://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html)